Develatio/nebulant-cli/README.md

 standalone executor of Nebulant blueprint files (suitable for CI/CD environments).

-The Nebulant project is a simplet yet powerful UI-based tool that allows you to define and execute a chain of actions.
-Think about it as a "cloud automation toolkit" that you can use to script and automate actions performed on your cloud providers, without writing code.
+The Nebulant project is a simple yet powerful UI-based tool that allows you to define and execute a chain of actions.
+Think of it as "cloud automation toolkit" that you can use to script and automate actions performed on your cloud providers, without writing code.

-Actions can be anything, from simple operations such as `sleep` or `print`, to execution control with conditional evaluation and loops, to API calls (eg.
+Actions can be anything, from simple operations such as `sleep` or `print`, to execution control with conditional evaluation and loops, to API calls (e.g..
-`create an AWS EC2 instance`) performed on your favourite cloud provider.
+`create an AWS EC2 instance`) performed on your favorite cloud provider.

-Nebulant is an imperative way for controling resources, which means that instead of describing the final result you're willing to obtain, you have the power to define exactly how and when each action should be done.
+Nebulant is an imperative way of controlling resources, which means that instead of describing the final result you're willing to obtain, you have the power to define exactly how and when each action should be done.